 Original receipts are required, NOT photocopies.
 The College maintains these receipts on file for 5 years, and you are not required to keep your own duplicate copies.
 When the original receipt is not available, you will need to supply a written statement to that effect and describe the purchase.
 In the case of credit card purchases made over the Web, appropriate documentation will consist of a printed confirmation of the purchase with price shown and a printed description of the item purchased.
 Charge card statements and credit card processing receipts are not sufficient without other written evidence or approval from a higher level of authority.

-All contracts over $10,000 or contracts involving multiple years must be approved by the Vice President of Business, except as waived in specific repetitive situations.
+All contracts over $10,000 or contracts involving multiple years must be approved by the Vice President of Finance and Planning, except as waived in specific repetitive situations.
 Students are not authorized to sign contracts.

-The college has established a policy to reimburse certain college personnel for business use of their personal cell phones.
-These persons have been identified as having a significant business purpose outside of the college.
-Some examples of this purpose include 24/7 emergency, significant business travel, recruiting and weekend job responsibilities, etc. Rather than ask the employee to maintain two cell phones, one for business and one for personal use, the college will reimburse employees one of two ways (outlined in the Cell Phone Reimbursement Policy and Form).
-For those selected employees, a new policy form is required annually, and should be completed and submitted to the business office (Accounts Payable Assistant) by June 1 of each year.
+The College has established a policy to reimburse certain College personnel for business use of their personal cell phones and data usage.
+These persons have been identified as having a significant business purpose outside of the College.
+Some examples of this purpose include 24/7 emergency, significant business travel, recruiting and weekend job responsibilities, etc. Rather than ask the employee to maintain two cell phones, one for business and one for personal use, the College will reimburse employees typically through their payroll.
+Employees who are eligible have been notified by the business office.
+For the eligible employees, an annual review will be performed to be certain the position still qualifies for cell phone and data reimbursement.
 The Internal Revenue Service has ruled these as non-taxable.

-Special note: Most states have prohibited individuals using a cell phone while operating a motor vehicle.
-It is the employee’s responsibility to comply with all regulations regarding cell phone use.
-Under no circumstances will the college pay fines, costs or damages related to cell phone misuse.
+Special note: Most states have prohibited individuals using a mobile device while operating a motor vehicle.
+It is the employee’s responsibility to comply with all laws and regulations regarding proper cell and data use.
+Under no circumstances will the College pay fines, costs or damages related to cell phone misuse.

 Credit with Vendors

 The College has established credit with many vendors.
-Sometimes vendors will require that we establish credit with them before they will invoice the College, as opposed to requiring you to pay up front.
-You may check with the AP Associate for recommendations of vendors.
+Sometimes vendors will require that we establish credit with them before they will invoice the College, as opposed to requiring payment up front.
+You may check with the AP Assistant for recommendations of vendors.
 If you need to establish credit with a new vendor, be aware that this sometimes takes many days.
 The AP Assistant will take care of the paperwork and references required.

-Gift cards, as ruled by the Internal Revenue Service, is considered taxable income to the recipient.
+Gift cards, as ruled by the Internal Revenue Service, are considered taxable income to the recipient.
 The College requires that you seek approval first from your budget manager before giving someone a gift card.
-Because they are taxable, you must disclose to the Business Office the recipient’s name, date of receipt, and amount.
+Because they are taxable, you must disclose to the business office the recipient’s name, date of receipt, and amount.
 We do not recommend that these be purchased on the the College’s purchasing card, but rather be processed through Accounts Payable.

 Office Max (Office Supplies Contract)